Self-Review Template

 Opens your browser's print dialog · Choose "Save as PDF"

-Weak vs. strong bullets
+Weak vs. Strong bullets

 The format does the easy part.
 The bullets carry the weight.
 A few examples to set the bar.